 Getting enough exercise can be difficult while fasting, so endomorphs may want to consider working out after they break their fast or on days when they’re not fasting.

-Endomorphs can benefit from intermittent fasting, but they need to be careful about what they eat and when they eat it.
+Endomorphs might benefit from intermittent fasting, but they need to be careful about what they eat and when they eat it.
 In addition to intermittent fasting, endomorphs should focus on getting regular exercise and getting enough sleep.
 These lifestyle changes can help them lose weight and keep it off in the long term.
+Always talk to your doctor before making any major dietary changes.